victorcui96/simon-says/README.md

 # simon-says
-A web-based version of the memory game "Simon says".
+A web-based version of the memory game "Simon Says", implemented using HTML, CSS, Javascript, & JQuery